De-cloaking Policies

 My board member code of conduct policy is one of the most used of my sample resources.
 This may be because it is a little different and complements the more commonly seen conflict of interest policy.
 My code of Conduct Policy is here.

 There are other board practices that may need to be captured in policy.
 One is more a category of policies: committee terms of reference.
-They are important, and like others, worthy of some research for templates.[7]For what to include in committee terms of reference see my own 2016 resource, Creating_Terms_of_Reference for Not-for -Profit Board Committees originally published by, and included here, courtesy of, … Continue reading
+They are important, and like others, worthy of some research for templates.((For what to include in committee terms of reference see my own 2016 resource, Creating_Terms_of_Reference for Not-for -Profit Board Committees originally published by, and included here, courtesy of, the Institute for Corporate Directors))

 A number of boards I know require new directors to sign an agreement.
 Sometimes this involves formally acknowledging that they will abide by the organization’s conflict of interest policy.
 Others I know have created an agreement form listing director duties and responsibilities.
 The concept of a signed director agreement seems to me to be a good one.